pingcap/docs/reference/tiflash/deploy.md

 Hard disk selection criteria are the same as [TiFlash standalone deployment](#tiflash-standalone-deployment).
 The total capacity of the hard disk is roughly: `the to-be-replicated data capacity of the entire TiKV cluster / the number of TiKV replicas * the number of TiFlash replicas`.

-For example, if the overall planned capacity of TiKV is 1TB, with 3 replicas, and TiFlash is 2 replicas, then the recommended capacity of TiFlash will be (1024GB / 3 * 2).
+For example, if the overall planned capacity of TiKV is 1TB, each Region in TiKV has 3 replicas, and each Region in TiFlash has 2 replicas, then the recommended capacity of TiFlash will be (1024GB / 3 * 2).
 You can choose to replicate part of tables instead of all.

 ## TiDB version requirements